vercel/swr-site/pages/docs/arguments.en-US.md

 const { data: user } = useSWR(['/api/user', token], ([url, token]) => fetchWithToken(url, token))
 ```

-The fetcher function accepts the `key` parameter as is, and the cache key will also be associated with `token` now.
+The `fetcher` function accepts the `key` parameter as is, and the cache key will also be associated with the entire `key` argument.
+In the above example, `url` and `token` are both tight to the cache key.

 <Callout emoji="⚠️">
   In older versions (< 2), The `fetcher` function accepts the `key` parameter as arguments separately